Gardner's 3-run, 2-out HR in 9th lifts Yanks over Cubs 3-2

 Jonathan Holder (1-0) pitched a one-hit eighth for his first major league victory, helping combine on a four-hitter.

-Castro got thrown out by Heyward trying to score on Headley’s line drive to right for a double play that ended the sixth.
-Contreras hung onto the ball despite Castro’s right shoulder knocking off his mark in collision that shook up the catcher.

-The interleague series also marked the return to Chicago of Yankees manager Joe Girardi, who made his only All-Star appearance with the Cubs in 2000 and on Thursday spoke with the baseball team at Northwestern, his alma mater.

 Cubs starter Kyle Hendicks gave up six hits in 5 1/3 scoreless innings, lowering his ERA from 4.18 to 3.51.
-He was helped by his defense in the second when, with the infield in, second baseman Ben Zobrist threw out Aaron Judge at the plate trying to score on Headley’s grounder.
+He was in position to win before Gardner’s hit.

+“We’ve gotten off to a pretty good start here,” Yankees manager Joe Girardi said, “but there’s a long ways to go.”

 TRAINER’S ROOM